 This website is about my exploration into a possible career change.

 Thanks to prime-time television, forensic psychology has made it into the mainstream and regular people now know that there is such a thing.
 However, the job of a forensic psychologist is not usually as glamorous or exciting as it appears on TV.
 On screen, they always give definitive psychological profiles on a suspect that always leads to a flawless and accurate description of the actual killer.
 They can tell on a whim, if a witness is lying or is reliable and can be trusted.
 They often work hand-in-hand with law enforcement and are mostly deployed in the field to work on cases.

 This is simply not how forensic psychology works.
 They don’t possess amazing skill at identifying lies on the spot, nor do they even see any action during a case.
 While most forensic psychologists do give great insight into the behavior and thinking of perpetrators, most of the time it is vague and not specific enough to narrow it down to a few likely suspects.
 The only thing that’s accurately depicted on screen is perhaps the reception of law enforcement and the legal department towards forensic psychology.
-Forensic psychologists are frequently hired by attorneys and law firms to testify as expert witnesses that are then reviewed in the lawsuit loan process and are also relied upon heavily in criminal proceedings, inmate evaluations and murder trials.
+Forensic psychologists are frequently hired by attorneys and law firms to testify as expert witnesses that are then reviewed in the litigation and pre settlement funding processes and are also relied upon heavily in criminal proceedings, inmate evaluations and murder trials.

 What is Forensic Psychology?

 Simply put, forensic psychology is the clinical application of psychology in law.
 This definition may be broad, but it suits the field’s equally broad spectrum of applications.
 With forensic psychology, you use psychology concepts in every step of the legal process, from the investigation of a crime to the legal proceedings, and even after the sentence is handed down.